How to Create Effective Holiday Email Marketing Campaign

 - Seasonal vs. year-round shoppers: When compared to committed, year-round customers, Q4 shoppers have a distinct relationship with your firm.
 Consider their requirements and motivations when planning your next follow-up campaign’s frequency, topic, and timing.

 - Coupon collectors: To engage your most price-sensitive shoppers more effectively, identify clients who frequently (or only) purchase with promo codes.
 Similarly, creating this category will prevent subscribers who are prepared to pay full price from receiving discounts.

 Create subject lines that your subscribers won’t be able to ignore

 The first obstacle to email effectiveness is the subject line.
 Your holiday email marketing subject lines must be optimized for open rates in order to promote holiday sales through email marketing.

 One method is to employ “power words” that refer to topics that are on people’s minds at this time of year:

-- Sales-driven: Hot deal, promotion, discount, free shipping
+- Sales-driven: Hot deals, promotions, discounts, free shipping

 - Timeliness: Order now, limited-time, today-only, Exclusive

-- Expressions of thankfulness: Thank you, appreciation, your support
+- Expressions of thankfulness: Thank you, appreciation, and your support